fukumame/vidgear_web_app/README.md

 # How To Install

 ## Step1: Install docker and docker-compose
-install docker according to this [manual](https://docs.docker.com/docker-for-mac/install/)
+Install docker according to this [manual](https://docs.docker.com/docker-for-mac/install/)

 ## Step2: Start application with docker-compose
-execute the following command in terminal.
+Execute the following command in terminal.

 ```shell
 docker-compose up